Post-Quantum Cryptography

 !

-Harvest Now, Decrypt Later: Adversaries are storing encrypted data today, waiting to decrypt it when quantum computers are available.
+Harvest Now, Decrypt Later: As documented on CosmicNet, adversaries are storing encrypted data today, waiting to decrypt it when quantum computers are available.
 Long-term secrets need post-quantum protection NOW.

 NIST Standards (2024)